Durgapur: Economy

 Durgapur is also an emerging IT and real estate hub.
-The Government of West Bengal's Webel IT Park houses some of well-known as well as startup software companies generating employment opportunities for the youth of the region.
+The Government of West Bengal's Webel IT Park houses some of well known as well as startup software companies generating employment opportunities for the youth of the region.
 It is set to develop many proposed residential areas like DLF's Durgapur Township.
+Companies like Tata Consultancy Services (a major Indian multinational IT company) etc. have their branch office and back office respectively in the city.